MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-schema-database.md

 When used with a version, the database is only returned if it's a later version than the version provided.

 > [!NOTE]
 > The version should only be provided in "vMM.mm" format.
-MM represents the major version and mm represent the minor version.
+MM represents the major version and mm represents the minor version.

 **Example**